The Imposter Syndrome Intensive for Therapists in Private Practice

 • ART is generally well-tolerated and most people feel lighter after processing, not heavier.

-That said, some people experience heightened emotionality, vivid dreams, or headaches in the 24-72 hours after a session as your brain continues processing.
+That said, some people experience heightened emotionality, fatigue, vivid dreams, or headaches in the 24-72 hours after a session as your brain continues processing.
 This is generally a sign that things are working, not that something went wrong.
 I recommend keeping your evening clear after the intensive and keeping the following day light if possible.

 Contact